xd009642/xd009642.github.io/_posts/2025-05-20-Tarpaulins-Week-of-Speed-pt2.markdown

 # New Tools!

-Firstly, now polars doesn't take 40 minutes for a tarpaulin run I'll be using [hyperfine](https://github.com/sharkdp/hyperfine) to get some statistics on the tarpaulin runs.
+Firstly, now that polars doesn't take 40 minutes for a tarpaulin run, I'll be using [hyperfine](https://github.com/sharkdp/hyperfine) to get some statistics on the tarpaulin runs.